Home safety advice

 • stay put in your home as this will usually be the safest option unless you are directly affected by the fire.
 Close all windows and be prepared to leave.

-• phone the Fire Brigade by dialling 999 or 112 and asking for FIRE.
+• phone the Fire Brigade by dialing 999 or 112 and asking for FIRE.

 • you must leave the building immediately if smoke or fire directly affects your home or you are directed to do so by the Fire Brigade.
 Close your front door behind you.